lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image::   search-file-type.png

 To search for the actual content of the files you are searching for use the :guilabel:`Content` tab.
 To enter what you actually want to search for in your file in your :guilabel:`File contains` filed.
 To search for things not caring whether it is uppercase or lowercase letters check the :guilabel:`Case insensitive` checkbox.
-To choose to use a regular expression to search for files check the :guilabel:`Use regular expression` checkbox.
+To search with a regular expression check the :guilabel:`Use regular expression` checkbox.

 .. image::   pcmanfm-content.png